Transfiguration of Jesus: New Testament accounts

-In the gospels, Jesus takes Peter; James, son of Zebedee; and James' brother John with him and goes up to a mountain, which is not named.
+In the gospels, Jesus takes three of his apostles, Peter; James, son of Zebedee; and James' brother John with him and goes up to a mountain, which is not named.
 Once on the mountain, states that Jesus "was transfigured before them; his face shining as the sun, and his garments became white as the light."
 At that point the prophet Elijah (representing the prophets) and Moses (representing the Law) appear and Jesus begins to talk to them.
-Luke states that they spoke of Jesus' exodus (εξοδον) which he was about to accomplish in Jerusalem.
-Luke is also specific in describing Jesus in a state of glory, with Luke 9:32 referring to "they saw His glory".
+Luke states that they spoke of Jesus's exodus (εξοδον) which he was about to accomplish in Jerusalem.
+Luke is also specific in describing Jesus in a state of glory, with Luke 9:32 stating "they saw His glory".

 Just as Elijah and Moses begin to depart from the scene, Peter begins to ask Jesus if the disciples should make three tents for him and the two prophets.
 This has been interpreted as Peter's attempt to keep the prophets there longer.
 But before Peter can finish, a bright cloud appears, and a voice from the cloud states: "This is my beloved Son, with whom I am well pleased; listen to him".
 The disciples then fall to the ground in fear, but Jesus approaches and touches them, telling them not to be afraid.
 When the disciples look up, they no longer see Elijah or Moses.

 When Jesus and the three apostles are walking down the mountain, Jesus tells them to not tell anyone "the things they had seen" until the "Son of Man" has risen from the dead.
 The apostles are described as questioning among themselves as to what Jesus meant by "risen from the dead".